MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 ## 1. HoloLens 2 Getting started
 Learn about the [HoloLens 2 (device only) edition](https://www.microsoft.com/hololens/buy).
 You can choose to use these devices in a commercial environment for your business.
 These devices can be set up to be powerful for any developer or organization.

-## 2. How to get ready to deploy HoloLens devices in your Organization
+## 2. Deploy HoloLens devices in your Organization

 ### Prepare
 | Checkpoint  | Prepare  |